-This is a detailed guide on how to actually carry the game to success using Viper.
-Some choices of building this hero may be objectionable, but it works.
-Use it to your taste but remember, this guide is based on buying these items in this exact order.
+This is a detailed guide on how to carry the game to success, using Viper.
+Use it to your taste but remember, this guide works best when you buy these items in the exact order.

 Viper is not a usual carry hero.
 Most of carries in Dota 2 are hard to play in the beginning but are really powerful in mid and/or late game, where as Viper is dangerous from the very beginning all the way to the end and most of the time the most dangerous hero on the map.

 There are a couple of DONT's when picking Viper.